CEOP: Child Exploitation and Online Protection Command

 Class Teacher: Miss MacArtney

-LSAs: Miss Brown, Miss Sayyad, Mr Abadaki.
+LSAs: Miss Brown, Miss McKelvey, Mr Abadaki and Ms Saxton

 If you have any questions, then please don’t hesitate to ask one of The Oak team.